alex-lt-kong/the-nitty-gritty/c-cpp/c/03_trap-representation/README.md

         ```

     * This is also one of the reasons (the other reason being the strict
-    type aliasing rule) why we can't always cast a whatever type to integer
+    type aliasing rule) why we can't always cast a whatever type to an integer
     (or whatever types) like this:
         ```C
         float* pi = 3.14;